 In 2004, Kim started Alpine Securities Group, a trading firm in New York.
 In 2008, he moved the company's headquarters to St. Thomas, U.S. Virgin Islands, where he eventually founded Alpine Group as the parent holding company of the Alpine entities.

 Kim was a founding member of Junior Achievement of the Virgin Islands and is involved in numerous other community and charitable events and organizations.

 Stuart F. Koenig ’73

 Koenig is a seasoned executive with significant experience in real estate private equity, investment banking and finance.
-He is currently a senior partner and chief operating officer of the real estate division of Ares Management LP and serves as chair of all of its real estate investment committees, including Ares Commercial Real Estate Corp.
+He is a retired senior partner and chief operating officer of the real estate division of Ares Management LP and served as chair of all of its real estate investment committees, including Ares Commercial Real Estate Corp.
 (ACRE), a public mortgage real estate investment trust.

 Koenig recently served seven years as an independent director of a multibillion-dollar, NYSE-listed company.
 He has a 40-year work history of increasing responsibility and leadership, with the last 20 years in senior management roles of chief financial officer, chief administrative officer, and/or chief operating officer.

 He earned a bachelor’s degree in English from Binghamton University.
 He also has a Master of Business Administration in accounting from Baruch College.

 Elizabeth M. Koffman